Understanding the Financial Model for Subscription Businesses

 Data and Personalization

-What is the Subscription Revenue Model?
+What is a Subscription Revenue Model?

-Key characteristics of the Subscription Revenue Model include:
+Key characteristics of the Subscription Revenue Model include

 1. Recurring Payments